Bornlex/Meta/README.md

 ## TODO

+- [ ] Tranform the weights prediction into a prediction of the variation of the weights that needs to be made
 - [ ] Make sure that everything is really working as expected
 - [ ] Compute the overall number of flops